 The Digital Markets Act, enforced since March 2024, targets major tech firms like Google to promote fair competition.

-Google faces potential fines up to 10% of its global revenue if found non-compliant, building on past EU antitrust penalties exceeding €8 billion.
+Google faces potential fines of up to 10% of its global revenue if found non-compliant, building on past EU antitrust penalties exceeding €8 billion.

-On August 19, 2025, Google updated its Play Store conditions for developers in the EEA, which includes the EU, Iceland, Liechtenstein, and Norway.
+On 19 August 2025, Google updated its Play Store conditions for developers in the EEA, which includes the EU, Iceland, Liechtenstein, and Norway.

 Transactions must be reported, and user experience rules apply to prevent misleading or unsafe practices.